dganesan/massaitc/software-platforms/digital-trials.md

 <details markdown="block">
 <summary>Walk-through example of the CareEvolution Platform</summary>

-Here is a walk-through example of the CareEvolution Platform. **MyDataHelps Digital Clinical Trial & Research Platform** can be used to build robust digital clinical trials with real-world data using no code.
+Here is a walk-through example of the CareEvolution Platform.

-1. **Recruitment & eConsent:** Recruit and eConsent more targeted participants in less time.
+1. **Recruitment & eConsent:**
-    - To start, you must register your account [here](https://designer.mydatahelps.org/StudyRegistration/DeveloperRegistration).
+    - To start, register your account [here](https://designer.mydatahelps.org/StudyRegistration/DeveloperRegistration).
     - **Creating and Joining Workspaces:** To create projects, surveys, and recruitment notifications, you may want to create a workspace or join another that is accessible by registered users.
 A single user can be given access to multiple workspaces and can switch between them after logging in.
 More information can be found [here](https://support.mydatahelps.org/hc/en-us/articles/360022092813-Creating-and-Joining-Workspaces).
     - **Creating or Importing Surveys:** With MyDataHelps Designer's visual survey builder, you can create a variety of surveys, such as electronic patient-reported outcomes (ePROs), clinician-reported outcomes (ClinROs), and use ResearchKit Active Tasks to collect data from their phone's sensors.
 Learn how to build rich surveys [here](https://support.mydatahelps.org/hc/en-us/articles/360022100733-Creating-or-Importing-Surveys).
     - **Setting Up a Project:** A project lets you invite participants, schedule the delivery of surveys to them, and report data collected in the surveys.
 First, you create an organization, you will also be prompted to name the first project.
 Upon creation, you will be taken to the project dashboard, where you can navigate to various project settings, try out your project, or add participants and segments.